-It was wonderful to be part of a group that could singin four parts, without practice, and do it very well.
+It was wonderful to be part of a group that could sing Ave Verum Corpus in four parts, without practice, and do it very well.

 The involvement of Christ Church Cathedral was interesting and new.
 This is an Episcopal cathedral.
 The Monday evening vespers service was held there, and the choral room was kindly provided for the use of the refresher chant class.
 They also made coffee available to colloquium attendees during the day.
 Its proximity to the hotel where most of the session happened made this all quite convenient.

 Masses were held at St. John the Evangelist Church.
 This historic and inspiring church is currently undergoing extensive renovations, but was still lovely.

 I don't have the experience of having attended other colloquia, so I have nothing to compare to, but I do think it would have been an improvement if there had been more opportunity to share meals.
 That could have been a good time for people to get to know each other better.
 As it was, I came home knowing very little about the people I had been working so hard with!

 Next year, the colloquium will be at Duquesne University in Pittsburgh.
 I strongly recommend that anyone with an interest in liturgical music, or even just in liturgy, attend.